-- The Journeys course may not be used to satisfy Learning Domain requirements, Capacities requirements, or major or minor requirements; - A course used to satisfy a Capacities requirement may also be used to satisfy a Learning Domain requirement; - A course with two or more Learning Domain codes may be used to satisfy only one Learning Domain requirement; - Courses taken to satisfy major or minor requirements may also be used to satisfy general education requirements, subject to the restrictions stated above; - In the case of multiple-coded courses, a student may elect to change which code the student wants to apply for satisfaction of the General Education Requirements.
-This change can occur at any time before graduation; - The Learning Domain requirements must be satisfied by seven courses from seven different disciplines as distinguished by the first three (3) letters of the course identifier; - Course credits received by Advanced Placement (AP) exam, College Level Examination Program (CLEP), or International Baccalaureate (IB) exam may not be used to satisfy Learning Domain or Collegiate Center requirements.
+- The Engaged Citizen course can not satisfy Learning Domain, Capacities, or major or minor requirements; - A course used to satisfy a Capacities requirement may also be used to satisfy a Learning Domains requirement; - A course with two or more Learning Domain codes may be used to satisfy only one Learning Domain requirement;

+- Courses taken to satisfy major or minor requirements may also be used to satisfy Collegiate Center requirements, subject to the restrictions stated above; - In the case of multiple-coded courses, a student may elect to change which code the student wants to apply for satisfaction of the Collegiate Center requirements.
+This change can occur at any time before graduation; - The Learning Domain requirements must be satisfied by seven courses from seven different disciplines as distinguished by the first three letters of the course identifier; - Course credits received by Advanced Placement (AP) exam, College Level Examination Program (CLEP), or International Baccalaureate (IB) exam do not satisfy Collegiate Center requirements.